 You need administrator privileges to add a gadget to the list of available gadgets.
-If you have permission to add and remove gadgets from the directory itself, you will see the 'Add Gadget to Directory' and 'Remove' buttons on the 'Add Gadget' screen.
-This functionality is only available for the Server version of applications; if you would like to add an Atlassian gadget to a directory in your Cloud site, please contact Atlassian Support.
+If you have permission to add and remove gadgets from the directory, select Manage gadgets in the Add a gadget screen.
+You'll see the option to add a gadget URL in the Gadgets tab.